Selecting the right product metrics (KPIs)

 5 Common examples are revenue-recognition, classifying costs in or out of COGS/GPM, and conveniently leaving certain costs out of EBITDA.

-Monthly revenue is like this—new, upgrade, and cancellation alike.
-Calendar months vary their number of days by ±5%.
+- Monthly revenue is like this—new, upgrade, and cancellation alike.
+Calendar months vary in days by ±5%.
 Furthermore, daily numbers can vary by 2x between a week-day and week-end, and calendar months vary in the number of weekdays by ±10%.
 So, if you’re tracking something like new revenue per month, even a real change as large as 10% is the same size as the noise, so you can’t actually tell if there was a real change.

 I hope this system will be as useful to you as it has been for us.